quanteda/tutorials.quanteda.io/content/statistical-analysis/collocation.markdown

 By collocation analysis, we can identify contiguous collocations of words.
-One of the most common types of multi-word expressions is proper names, which can be identified simply based on capitalization in English texts.
+One of the most common types of multi-word expressions are proper names, which can be identified simply based on capitalization in English texts.

 ```r